Ronald Reagan Presidential Library: Artifacts inventory

+Wildfire incident

-In the 2019 Easy Fire, the Ronald Reagan Presidential Library had to be evacuated and was almost completely surrounded by the fire.
+In the 2019 Easy Fire, the library had to be evacuated and was almost completely surrounded by the fire.
 Earlier the same year, the brush around the buildings had been cleared by goats to create a defensible space, which helped save the facilities from burning down, according to a firefighter.
-Olive trees used in the landscaping were damaged along with residential banners lining the access road.
+Olive trees used in the landscaping were damaged along with presidential banners lining the access road.
 A major item in the estimated half a million dollars of damage was an internet and cable box that took down the library's network.

 Exhibits and scenery

-The museum features continually changing temporary exhibits and a permanent exhibit covering President Reagan's life.
+The museum features continually changing temporary exhibits and a permanent exhibit covering Reagan's life.
 This exhibit begins during Reagan's childhood in Dixon, Illinois, and follows his life through his film career and military service, marriage to Nancy Davis Reagan, and political career.
 The "Citizen Governor" gallery shows footage of Reagan's 1964 "A Time for Choosing" speech and contains displays on his eight years as governor.
 The gallery includes a 1965 Ford Mustang used by Reagan during his first gubernatorial campaign, as well as the desk he used as governor.
 His 1980 and 1984 presidential campaigns are also highlighted, as well as his inauguration suit and a table from the White House Situation Room is on display.
 News footage of the 1981 assassination attempt on his life is shown, and information about the proposed Strategic Defense Initiative (SDI, dubbed "Star Wars") is included.

-A full-scale replica of the Oval Office—a feature of most presidential libraries—is a prominent feature of this museum as well.
+A full-scale replica of the Oval Office, a feature of most presidential libraries, is a prominent feature of this museum as well.
 Among the items Reagan kept on the Resolute desk, which is replicated in the exhibit, was a 16 in copy of a bronze statue of "Old Bill Williams", by B. R. Pettit; Williams was a renowned mountain man of Arizona.
-Other parts of the exhibit focus on Reagan's ranch, the presidential retreat Camp David, life in the White House, and First Lady Nancy Reagan.
+Other parts of the exhibit focus on Reagan's Rancho del Cielo, the presidential retreat Camp David, life in the White House, and Nancy Reagan.
 An example of a temporary exhibit that ran from November 10, 2007, to November 10, 2008, was titled "Nancy Reagan: A First Lady's Style" and had featured over 80 designer dresses belonging to Nancy Reagan.

 The hilltop grounds provide expansive views of the area, a re-creation of a portion of the White House Lawn, and a piece of the Berlin Wall.
 An F-14 Tomcat (BuNo 162592) is also located on the grounds.

-In February 2016, a large equestrian statue of President Reagan was installed in front of the Air Force One Pavilion.
+In February 2016, a large equestrian statue of Reagan was installed in front of the Air Force One Pavilion.
 Entitled "Along the Trail", it depicts Reagan riding his favorite horse, El Alamein.
-An earlier bronze entitled "Begins the Trail", both by sculptor Donald L. Reed, stands in Dixon, Illinois.
+An earlier bronze entitled "Begins the Trail", both by sculptor Donald L. Reed, stands in Dixon.